Wisdom

 Personal Reflection

-- When was the last time I treated a daily need - like stress, loneliness, or fatigue - as an opportunity to remember God’s past faithfulness instead of a problem to fix?
+• When was the last time I viewed a daily need - such as stress, loneliness, or fatigue - as an invitation to rely on God’s provision?

 A Challenge For You